 Bad trip.
 During a bad acid trip, you may feel scared and confused.
 You may experience hallucinations that leave you terrified and distraught.
 Bad trips can last as long as good ones, and there’s no way to stop the trip once it begins.
 You can expect the effects to linger for up to 24 hours after the bad trip begins.

 Flashbacks.
 Hallucinogen persisting perception disorder is rare.
 It causes sensory disturbances similar to what you experience during a trip.
 These “flashbacks” can occur days, weeks, or even months after your last acid trip.

 Legal troubles.
 In the 1960s, U.S., state, and federal governments declared LSD an illegal, controlled substance.
 It remains such today.
 That means if you are caught with the drug, you may face fines, probation, or prison time.

 If you’re interested in trying LSD, be sure to know your risks — both physical and legal —before you seek out the drug.
 Although many people tolerate acid trips well, bad trips and other negative side effects can happen.

 If you decide to try acid, ask a friend to stay with you during your trip.
-They should stay sober until you fully come down from the drug.
+They should stay sober until they fully come down from the drug.
 If you begin to experience any negative effects, they can help keep you safe and reassured of your reality.